-If brushes are to be re-used, clean thoroughly with solvent in a dedicated area or cleaning room with adequate ventilation to remove fumes.
-It is crucial that all residual gelcoat is removed from brushes to avoid contaminating a new batch when the brush is re-used.
+If brushes are to be re-used, clean thoroughly with solvent in a dedicated area or cleaning room with adequate ventilation.
+It is crucial that all residual gelcoat is removed from brushes to avoid contamination during reuse.
 Washed brushes should then be stored, immersed in solvent inside a covered container.